Welcome | Key Benefits | Content Details | What To Expect | Global Support

 Black Studies Center is migrating to the ProQuest Platform!

-ProQuest is pleased to inform you that Black Studies Center will be moving from its legacy Chadwyck-Healey interface, to the powerful, newly-enhanced ProQuest Platform, starting in April 2021!
+ProQuest is pleased to inform you that Black Studies Center is now live on the ProQuest Platform!
+(NOTE: the product is in dual access, so it is live on both the Chadwyck-Healey legacy instance and on the ProQuest Platform).
 With its clean interface and responsive design, the ProQuest platform delivers a modern research experience that guides users’ discovery, access and management of rich, diverse content sources.
 As a result, Black Studies Center will be more discoverable as users will be able to cross-search its content along with scholarly journals, news, historical documents and other relevant sources.

 Notify Me: Want to stay up to date?
 Sign up for updates by clicking "Notify Me".

-Dual access will start in April 2021 and is expected to last through the end of August 2021!
+Dual access started on April 14, 2021 and is expected to last through the end of August 2021!
+The new url for the ProQuest Platform instance is https://0-www-proquest-com.library.cairn.edu/bsc.

 - Newly-enhanced ProQuest platform.
 The modernized interface will consider the devices users are accessing the platform with, and the display will match the device (large monitors, standard desktops, laptops, tablets and smart phones).
 In addition, the ProQuest platform is continually designed and developed to meet Level AA of the W3C Web Content Accessibility Guidelines (WCAG 2.1) and Section 508 of the US Rehabilitation Act for features and functions.
 In 2020, the ProQuest platform received the ASPIRE 100% Gold Award for accessibility.